 It was par for the course for “Fengshen,” the most ambitious and expensive production in Chinese history.
 With a crew of more than 2,000 and a planned budget of $445 million, the project is indicative of the Chinese film industry’s growing professionalization and its determination to become a world leader.
 Shooting on all three “Fengshen” movies is to be completed before the first installment hits theaters in 2020.

 The films spring from the mind of director Wuershan, who is no stranger to blockbuster fantasy, thanks to his last two credits, “Mojin: The Lost Legend” (2015) and “Painted Skin: The Resurrection” (2012).
-(The producer of “Fengshen,” Beijing Culture, has partnered with PMC, Variety’s parent company, to launch Variety China.)
+(The producer of “Fengshen,” Beijing Culture, is an investor in Variety China.)

 The trilogy seeks to be a definitive retelling of the much-adapted classic Chinese novel “Creation of the Gods,” a blend of history, folklore and mythology set more than 3,000 years ago.
 It tells the story of the downfall of the last ruler of the Shang dynasty, King Zhou, who is bewitched by a fox spirit posing as his concubine and becomes an oppressive tyrant.
 An epic battle rages to defeat him, involving gods, demons and other supernatural beings.

 Wuershan (who goes by one name) hopes he is making China’s “The Lord of the Rings” and “Iron Man” rolled into one.
 Indeed, “LOTR” producer Barrie Osborne has been brought in as a production consultant.
 Wuershan wants to build on “Fengshen” to create a major franchise, giving different deities and warriors stand-alone movies, and has already charted out his next 30 years of films.